wduminy/codespear.github.io/_posts/2013-08-11-first-impressions.md

 layout: post
 category: rambling
 tags: [github pages]
+excerpt: Getting this site up and running was easy.
 ---
 Getting this site up and running was easy.
 But, I had to go fiddle here and tweak there.
 Before I knew it the afternoon was at an end.